tedconn/webruntime-wiki/Supported-Scoped-Modules.md

 ## @salesforce/client

 `@salesforce/client` is meant to provide information about your client environment.
 This module currently only returns `formFactor` which will always be `large` until we support mobile.
-The underlying implementation is read from he `configProvider`.
+The underlying implementation is read from the `configProvider`.

-The [server runtime](../packages/@webruntime/compiler/src/server/server.js) will read the static resource files from the `${outputDir}/public/assets` directory.

 ## @salesforce/contentAssetUrl